YeruslavK/konimbo-landing-page/README.md

 # Add in your .env.local
+# You can find these values in your Airtable API docs.
 AIRTABLE_API_KEY=your_airtable_api_key
 AIRTABLE_BASE_ID=your_base_id
 AIRTABLE_TABLE_NAME=your_table_name

-# You can find these values in your Airtable API docs.
+# When creating an API Token in Airtable
+# Scopes
+data.records:write

+# Access
+Select your Table
 ```

 ### 4. Run the App Locally